deis/example-guestbook-wercker/README.md

 -

-With this example App you have learned how to set the multi-tier web application up using Helm and Deis Workflow and then with Wercker's help to deploy your App to Deis Workflow
+With this example App you have learned how to set the multi-tier web application up using Helm Classic and Deis Workflow and then with Wercker's help to deploy your App to Deis Workflow